 The UK Digital Markets Competition and Consumers (DMCC) Act 2024 received Royal Assent on 24 May 2024.

-As a result, significant new consumer protection rules will take effect in Spring 2026.
+As a result, significant new consumer protection rules will begin to take effect during 2025.

 Did you know about these changes?